mongodb/docs/source/includes/backup-restore-output-fields.rst

    * - groupId
      - string
-     - Unique identifier of the :term:`group` that owns the restore job.
+     - Unique identifier of the group that owns the restore job.

    * - id